 The coordinator may immediately suspend a stallholder’s approval to trade for a major or repeated breach, for the period of one market.

-Attendance at the Market by stallholders is subject to the Committee’s approval.
-The Committee may suspend or revoke approval if stallholders do not uphold the Market’s ethos, Rules, or agreements with key stakeholders.
+Attendance at the Market by stallholders is subject to the subcommittee’s approval.
+The subcommittee may suspend or revoke approval if stallholders do not uphold the Market’s ethos, Rules, or agreements with key stakeholders.

 RULES REVIEW